07930 644647 Mon-Fri 9-5pm

 Anti-social canine behaviour has hit the headlines over the last few years and as a result many more people (dog owners or not) have become sensitive to the antics of our four-legged friends.

-Accompanying this media attention has been a surge in ‘canine professionals’, people who want to train dogs, walk dogs, massage dogs, swim dogs, communicate dogs, you name it, they’re there!
+Accompanying this media attention has been a surge in ‘canine professionals’, people who want to train dogs, walk dogs, massage dogs, swim dogs, communicate with dogs, you name it, they’re there!

 The problem is that many of these ‘professionals’ do not have any formal qualifications or belong to any professional accreditation body who adjudicates and regulates their competence.